 Cancer Prevention and Control Program, Lombardi Comprehensive Cancer Center

-I analyze "omics" data, including metabolomics and genomics, and consider their application in translational bioinformatics and precision medicine.
+I analyze "omics" data, including metabolomics and genomics, and consider their downstream application in precision medicine.
 In particular, I developed several novel computational and statistical methods for high-dimensional data analysis, led the first comprehensive metabolomic study for Duchenne muscular dystrophy, and contributed to several of the early exome sequencing projects of human tumors.
 Additional areas of interest include cancer epidemiology and population genetics.

 I am an Assistant Professor at ICBI and the Departments of Oncology and Biostatistics, Bioinformatics & Biomathematics at Georgetown University Medical Center, as well as a member of the Cancer Prevention and Control Program at the Lombardi Comprehensive Cancer Center.
 I was a postdoctoral fellow in the Biostatistics Branch within the Division of Cancer Epidemiology and Genetics at the National Cancer Institute and hold a Ph.D. in Biostatistics and an M.H.S. in Bioinformatics from the Johns Hopkins Bloomberg School of Public Health and a B.S. in Mathematics from the University of Illinois at Urbana-Champaign.
 You can find out more about me in my CV here.